For lovers of anything vintage, this cassette tape coffee table is perfect for you.

 1. Prepare the plywood

-Determine your coffee table measurement you need.
-Once done, you can now cut your plywood using a mitre saw.
+Determine the coffee table measurement you need.
+Once done, you can now cut your plywood using a miter saw.
 To smoothen the surface and edges, use sandpaper.
 Wipe them to remove debris.

 2. Build the frame